DTS-STN/Data-Patterns/_patterns/_template.md

 ## When to use this pattern

-_Describe when someone should be using the pattern here._
+_Describe when this pattern should be used._

 Use this pattern when: